har-in-air/ESP32-WROOM32-Eagle-Breakout/README.md

 ## Assembly notes

 This layout is meant for manual assembly.
 I have placed vias in pads for shortest path to the power planes.
-The TPS82140 will have to be reflowed with whatever homebrew technique you prefer - e.g. electric skillet.
-There's no need to risk reflowing the WROOM-32, put thermal paste on the ground pad before hand-soldering the module pins.
+The TPS82140 will have to be reflowed with the home-brew method of your choice - e.g. electric skillet.
+There's no need to risk reflowing the WROOM-32, just put thermal paste on the ground pad before hand-soldering the module pins.